 In 2016, SpaceX and NASA sent a package to the International Space Station (ISS) containing several strains of mushrooms from Chernobyl.
-The expedition also included more than 250 different tests to be performed for the space crew.
+The expedition also included more than 250 different tests for the space crew to perform.

 Why space?
 The molecular changes the researchers observed in Chernobyl mushrooms were caused by the stress created by the site's radiation exposure.
 The researchers hoped to replicate this reaction in space.
 There they planned to expose the fungi to the stress of microgravity and compare them with similar strains of fungi left on Earth.

 The results of the NASA study could have great benefits for future space travel, probably offering astronauts a way to protect themselves from deadly amounts of cosmic radiation.
 The results of these investigations on board the ISS will soon be published in a future document.

 In Chernobyl and through the most dangerous radioactivity zones on Earth, life continues to find a way to adapt to even the most difficult environments.